bhuvan-7/Early-stage-parkinson-s-disease-detection/README.md

 Drag and drop a spiral or wavy drawing into the upload box.
 Click the "Upload" button.
 View the prediction result (Healthy or Parkinson).

-## 🖼️ Example
-Here's how the web interface looks:

 ## 🤝 Contributing